 3. Castillo San Felipe de Barajas

-Built by the Spanish during the Colonial time since then been fighting many battles against pirates, English men and the Jenkins War.
+Built by the Spanish during the Colonial time since then been fighting many battles against pirates, English men, and the Jenkins War.
 Castel has endless of history and tunnels.
-In 1984 the castel was listed as a World Heritage Site.
+In 1984 the castle was listed as a World Heritage Site.

 There are many options to see and discover the castle.
 This time we did the cheapest one, only paying the entrance fee of 9 US dollars and walked around and enjoyed the site.

 4. Salsa, Cumbia and more at Fidel Bar

 If you don’t want to pay for entrance at Cafe Havana in Gestemani (should do that one night) Then spend a night at Fidel Bar a great mix of different types of Salsa: Shock, Cubana, Colombiana and more that I honestly don’t remember the name on.
 Of course the emerging of locals and tourist dancing together and enjoying the night.

 On Wednesday If you are young and wild hit the Media Luna Party in the hostel and enjoy the Roof-top Terrace with a view of Getsemani.
 Of course a lot of Reggaeton music and expensive beer.
 Have a pre-party before hitting the Party.
 Enjoy dancing the night away!

 If you want to benefit from the sunset with a more expensive cocktail, then enter Cafe del Mar and enjoy a Panorama view of Cartagena de Indias in Sunset.
 If you want the budget friendly; buy a beer from the street vendors, of course, negotiating the price correctly and the new sit down on the walls of Cartagena de Indias and enjoy the same View at Cafe del Mar in a more inexpensive way.